Resignation triggers byelection in Western Bay

 The statement said a byelection must be held because it was more than 12 months before the next local body election in 2025.

-Anish received 523 votes in the October 2022 local body elections, and was elected to the board alongside Dale Snell (959), Kassie Ellis (940) and Karen Summerhays (937).
+Anish Paudel received 523 votes in the October 2022 local body elections and was elected to the board alongside Dale Snell (959), Kassie Ellis (940) and Karen Summerhays (937).

 Te Puke residents will be able to nominate a candidate for the vacant seat from Thursday.

-To be eligible, candidates must be enrolled as a parliamentary elector; and a New Zealand citizen; and nominated by two electors of the Te Puke Community Board area.
+To be eligible, candidates must be enrolled as a parliamentary elector, be a New Zealand citizen and be nominated by two electors in the Te Puke Community Board area.

 If more than one nomination is received when nominations close at midday on September 7, a postal ballot will be held for the Te Puke electors.